-- The component middleware paradigm elevates the abstraction level of middleware to enhance software developer quality and productivity.
+The component middleware paradigm elevates the abstraction level of middleware to enhance software developer quality and productivity.
 It also introduces extra complexities, however, that are hard to handle in an ad-hoc manner for enterprise application.
-For example, the CCM requires many configuration files due to its large number of configuration points. - The MDA paradigm expedites application development with the proper tool support.
+For example, the CCM requires many configuration files due to its large number of configuration points.

+- The MDA paradigm greatly expedites application development with the proper tool support.
 In the ITS project, if the warehouse model is the only missing or changing aspect in the system (which is typical for end users), little new application code must be written.
-Likewise, in the case when the software model is missing or changes, application developers must write the component implementation code and finish the component model.
+In the case when the software model is missing or changes, application developers must write the component implementation code and finish the component model.
 Even in this latter case, however, the amount of effort required is significantly less than starting from the raw component middleware. - Domain-specific modeling techniques can help to reduce the learning curve for end users.
-For example, warehouse modelers in our ITS project need little or no knowledge of how to write conventional software since they interact with the system entirely through models and visual modeling environments. - Models at different abstraction layers or reflecting different aspects often exist in the large-scale MDA-based systems.
+For example, warehouse modelers in our ITS project need no knowledge of how to write software since they interact with the system entirely through models. - Models at different abstraction layers or reflecting different aspects often exist in the large-scale MDA-based systems.
 Weaving the models together to form the overall system is very important.
-In ITS, this is currently done in a ad-hoc manner.
-To solve this problem an even higher level of abstraction is needed based on the concept of "concern" as a fundamental building block.
-For example, we could define yet another modeling paradigm to capture the meta-models of both the warehouse model and the component model, as well as important correlations between these two meta-models.
-A model weaving process [Gray] could then be captured in the model and automated.
+In our ITS prototype, this is currently done in a ad-hoc manner.
+To solve this problem, an even higher level of abstraction is needed based on the concept of "concern" as a fundamental building block.
+For example, we could define yet another modeling paradigm to capture the meta-models of the warehouse and component models, as well as important correlations between these two meta-models.
+A model weaving process could then be captured in the model and automated.

 In future work we plan to implement an integrated concern modeling and manipulation environment to achieve the benefits outlined in the last bullet point above.
-We also plan to extend our MDA modeling tools so they can perform a two step mapping from (1) the domainspecific model to the platform-independent componentbased architecture presented in Figure 2 and (2) the platform-independent model to a CCM-specific implementation.
+We also plan to extend our MDA modeling tools so they can perform a two step mapping from (1) the domain-specific model to the platform-independent component-based architecture presented in Figure 2 and (2) the platform-independent model to a CCM-specific implementation.